Keviniscaiji/GameRecommendSystem/README.md

 - **Do not** commit the `.env` file to version control.
 - Ensure `.env` is listed in `.gitignore`.
-- The required `python-dotenv` package is included in `requirements.txt`.

 ### 3. **Install Dependencies**
 Ensure you have Python 3 installed.
 Then run: